Understanding Sleep Apnea as a Disability

 Support networks can also provide emotional support.
 Living with sleep apnea can be challenging, and connecting with others who understand the experience can be beneficial.
 Online forums, support groups, and social media platforms can provide a sense of community and shared understanding.

-Advocacy and support networks are an important resource for individuals with sleep apnea.
+Advocacy and support networks are an essential resource for individuals with sleep apnea.
 They can provide information, support, and a sense of community.
 They can also play a key role in shaping the future of sleep apnea as a recognized disability.

 Conclusion: The Future of Sleep Apnea as a Recognized Disability